ataex/Seymour/client/README.md

 The Seymour client uses [Three.js](https://threejs.org/) to render a low-resolution reference model.

 ## Quickstart
+NOTE: The model loaders require a running webserver.

 1. Include the seymour.js library and its dependencies in your webpage.
     ```html